lfoppiano/grobid-quantities/doc/guidelines.rst

 Quantified substance
 ~~~~~~~~~~~~~~~~~~~~

-The quantified substance is the substanced for which the measurement is expressed.
+The quantified substance is the substance for which the measurement is expressed.
+For example *A mixture of 10kg of silicon nitride powder*.
+Cf. issue `#19 <https://github.com/kermitt2/grobid-quantities/issues/19>`_

 Case not yet supported
 ~~~~~~~~~~~~~~~~~~~~~~

-The following cases are not annotated at this stage.
-The sentence when these cases occur should be put in comments for the moment.
+The following cases are not annotated at this stage. **The sentence when these cases occur should be put in comments** for the moment.

 **Sigma estimation**